Sampo Group’s Structure and Business Model

 Sampo Group (“Group”) is engaged in non-life insurance, life insurance and banking.

 Non-life insurance and life insurance activities are conducted by the subsidiaries If P&C Insurance Holding Ltd (publ) (“If P&C”) and Mandatum Life Insurance Company Ltd (“Mandatum Life”) which are wholly owned by the Group’s parent company, Sampo plc (“parent company” or “Sampo”), which is a listed holding company and has no insurance or banking activities of its own.
 Sampo also has a 41.7 percent holding in a Danish insurance company Topdanmark A/S (“Topdanmark”).
 In addition to the insurance subsidiaries and the associated company, as at 31 December 2016 the Group’s parent company held an equity stake of 21.2 per cent in Nordea Bank AB (publ) (“Nordea”) through which Sampo Group is engaged in banking business.
 The legal structure of Sampo Group is shown below.

 Sampo Group Legal Structure

 As a Nordic insurance group, If P&C underwrites policies that cover various risks for both individuals and corporations over a geographically diverse area.
-If P&C mainly underwrites risks in the Nordic and Baltic countries.
-However, it also underwrites policies for its Nordic clients’ activities outside of the Nordic countries.
+If P&C underwrites risks in the Nordic and Baltic countries.
+It also underwrites policies for its Nordic clients’ activities outside of the Nordic countries.
 In addition to geographical diversification, the underwriting business itself is well-diversified over lines of business and clients.
 All in all diversification is a major value driver of If P&C.